 There was no gain on termination of charters in 2013.
-In 2012, a gain of \$21.7 million was recorded, equal to the fair value of the compensation received when we agreed to terminate the long-term bareboat charter agreements with Horizon Lines LLC relating to five 2,800 TEU container vessels (see below "Year ended December 31, 2012, compared with year ended December 31, 2011")
+In 2012, a gain of \$21.7 million was recorded, equal to the fair value of the compensation received when we agreed to terminate the long-term bareboat charter agreements with Horizon Lines, LLC relating to five 2,800 TEU container vessels.